LondonWillGeorge/Excelise_Facebook_Search_Results/README.md

 Type facebookenv\Scripts\activate at command prompt with back slashes otherwise the virtual environment only loaded packages won't be found and won't run!

-# Next Steps
+## Next Steps
-Using the Selenium package for Python, you could extract this data automatically without copying and pasting, but then you have to deal with fb's extremely sophisticated 'suspicious behaviour' detection algorithms.
-Fb cannot detect selenium automatically, but the fb account you use can get temporarily blocked quite quickly if you use selenium to: do anything too fast, access URLs in succession which 'normal users' wouldn't access directly, message too many people you don't know...very long and complex list probably.

-Have a draft selenium python file as part of this, use only with a test fb login (create new email and login might be best), you will get the account blocked pretty quickly and easily.
+Using selenium, you could extract this data automatically without copying and pasting, might have danger of account blocking again.